byeongseomin51/FHE_Conv_MatVecMul/README.md

 https://github.com/tuneinsight/lattigo/tree/v5.0.2

-Since Lattigo is based on go language, go language has to be installed to run our program.
+Since Lattigo is based on go language, go language(>= 1.18) should be installed to run lattigo v5.0.2.

 Since we have to use Lattigo library to run the code, our implementation's location is fixed at supplementary/examples/rotopt/.

 ## run
 You can run rotation optimized convolution test function as below.
 ```
 cd supplementary/examples/rotopt/
-go mod tidy
-go build
 go run . conv
 ```